contentful/slash-developers/docs/net/tutorials/managment-api.md

 Unless your account has more than one organization, you can omit the organization id, but the version parameter is always needed.

 This is a common pattern to update operations in the Contentful management API.
-To update an entry you need to pass the last known version to make sure that you do not overwrite a resource that has since been updated.
+To update an entry, you need to pass the last known version to make sure that you do not overwrite a resource that has since been updated.
 This is called 'optimistic locking' and prevents unwanted data loss.
 If the version passed does not match the latest version in Contentful the update will be rejected and a `ContentfulException` thrown.

 To retrieve the version of a resource, inspect the `SystemProperties.Version` property.